So you’ve seen photography sandbags lying around in professional studios. Now you’re wondering what are these sandbags filled with?

 Garden pebbles sizes are comparatively bigger.
 But guess what!
 It costs less than pea gravel.

-Here’s how many garden pebbles you need to fill sandbags:
+Here’s how much garden pebbles you need to fill sandbags:

 - You need four of these 5lb bags of royal imports garden pebbles to fill one sandbag.